SITCOMTN-100

 For the sake of simplicity, this section will only consider the summit, but note that similar systems are in place at all locations, with no real architectural differences, just different instruments’ data streams being processed.

-It is worth noting that fact that RA needs gather-type steps makes it architecturally different to Prompt Processing.
-Prompt Processing, at least in terms of its realtime behavior, is entirely detector parallel - the only gather-type steps are run at the end of the night, whereas in RA, full focal plane metrics need to be computed constantly, in realtime, as the night goes, as well as generating things like full focal plane mosaic images for display in the control room.
+It is worth noting that the fact that RA needs visit-level (step1b) steps makes it architecturally different to Prompt Processing.
+Prompt Processing, at least in terms of its realtime behavior, is entirely detector parallel - the only visit-level steps are run at the end of the night, whereas in RA, full focal plane metrics need to be computed constantly, in realtime, as the night goes, as well as generating things like full focal plane mosaic images for display in the control room.
 This therefore requires its own architecture.

 For each instrument (which on the summit will be, at some point, likely all of LATISS, LSSTComCam and LSSTCam simultaneously, due to cleanroom operation), the architecture is as follows: